MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 1. To open the app details page, select the app name.

 1. View the app details, including the original app name in the field **Short name from publisher**.
-The field is only visible if you've changed the app's short name.
+The field is only visible if you change the app's short name.

    :::image type="content" source="media/original-app-version.png" alt-text="The screenshot shows modified short name of an app.":::